vhl/css-style-guide/README.md

 ---

 _The long description is ideal for more detailed explanations and documentation.
-It should include example HTML for the classes in question._
+It should include a functional example of HTML for the classes in question._

 _Be sure to indicate what class(es) are extended by this class:_